supcik/academic-www/content/docs/managing-content.md

     hugo new  --kind project project/my-project-name

 Then edit the newly created file `content/project/my-project-name.md`.
-Either you can link the project to an external project website by setting the `external_link = "http://external-project.com"` variable at the top of the file, or you can add content (below the final `+++`) in order to render a project page on your website.
+Either you can link the project to an external project website by setting the `external_link: "http://external-project.com"` variable at the top of the file, or you can add content (below the final `---`) in order to render a project page on your website.

 ## Create a talk